gettogetto/HDR/README.md

+# HDR
-# HDR:An algorithm that uses method of multi-exposure to get a high dynamic range image(hdr).
+An algorithm that uses method of multi-exposure to get a high dynamic range image(hdr).